Today I will do what others won’t, so tomorrow I can accomplish what others can’t.

 You Must Have Self-Discipline and Motivation

 With your goals in place, mental toughness now requires self-discipline.
-You need self-discipline to help keep you focused when the entire world is conspiring against you.
+You need the self-discipline to help keep you focused when the entire world is conspiring against you.
 Likewise, you need a high level of motivation to push forward through these challenges.
 And motivation always begins with positive self-talk that consistently encourages you to keep pushing forward.

 You Must be Fully Committed